cemalokten/where-is-iss/README.md

 The background and text colour changes depending on its location, blue for sea, green for sea.

-This is the result of a personal challenge to under more about Fetch.
+This is the result of a personal challenge to understand more about Fetch and async functions.

 Font by [JetBrainsMono](https://www.jetbrains.com/lp/mono/)